AutoMcG/steamdeck_tools/README.md

 If you'd like to set a new random video for every boot, execute random_every_boot.desktop (or run ./vidswap/random_service_install.sh).

 To stop the random every boot, execute uninstall_every_boot.desktop (or run ./vidswap/random_service_uninstall.sh).

+### Randomizer invokes Vidswap.
+This means any webms added to /vidswap/vids will be part of the random rotation.

 # Credits